 The total is 5950 CHF.
 It works very well for me because I also keep track of the current savings rate.
 My goal is not to fill the Personal categories.
 But to have a reasonable savings rate.
 I do not recommend this to everyone.
 But it worked well for me.

 With this strategy, some people may spend too much on the Personal category.
 You can set the total to your income minus your savings goal.
 For instance, you can set the total to 4500 CHF.
 It would give you a Personal category of 850 CHF.

 Over time, I have stopped setting an amount for each category.
 I keep track of my income separately.
 However, I keep track of every single expense.

 Even if I spend 1 CHF, I try to keep track of it.
 I think it is vital.
 Of course, I may miss a few of the smallest ones, but it is rare.
-The only time where I am not that precise is on vacation.
+The only time when I am not that precise is on vacation.
 I try to.
-But, often on vacation, I am lazier and simply over-estimate a bit.
+But, I am often lazier and overestimate a bit on vacation.
 For instance, here is my budget for March 2018:

 One thing I do not do is pay myself first.
 It can work for a lot of people.
 But I do not like this strategy.
 I believe paying yourself first is a strategy for lazy people.
 If you are smart enough with your budget, you do not need it.
 If you have issues saving, you may give it a try.

 That’s it!
 There is nothing fancy going on here.
 I do not do anything special, but it works.
 You do not need anything very complicated for your budget.
 Just account for your expenses and income, and keep your costs low.
 And you should be set!

 By now, you should now believe you need a budget.
 You also find out how I manage my budget.
 It is only one way to manage it.
 There are many ways to do it and no best way.
 The most important thing is that you track your expenses!